nsoft/jesterj/README.md

 The extra repos are for a patched version of cassandra, and should go away in future releases (see https://issues.apache.org/jira/browse/CASSANDRA-13396).
 The clojars repo is for is for a clojure based implementation of docopt, which will hopefully become unnecessary in future versions.

+# JDK versions

+Presently only JDK 8 has been supported.
+JDK 9/10 will not be explicitly supported.
+Now that JDK 11 is out as an LTS version, support for it will commence.

 # Slack Chanel
 If you want an invite to our slack channel just send mail to:
 ```